ocaml/ocaml.org/data/tutorials/guides/1wf_04_multicore_ready.md

     one after another. *)
 ```

-Underneath the hood the library may have been implemented in various
+Underneath the hood, the library may have been implemented in various
 ways.
 Consider the following thread-unsafe implementation in `bank.ml`:

 ``` ocaml